15 (No Cost) Employee Wellness Strategies and Health Promotion Ideas

 14. Coordinate and communicate running and walking clubs

-Work environments need to encourage exercise as much as possible.
+Work environments need to encourage positive employee wellness strategies as much as possible.
 This doesn’t just mean having employees do stretches or brief walks on their breaks.
 You need to have your company create or partner up with running and walking clubs.

 After you do that, notify all the employees about these running and walking clubs.
 Let them know how they can join these clubs and then give them a schedule of the times and locations where club members will meet for a group run or walk.